benspector-mls/asd-walker/README.md

 ## TODO 5: Update `speedX` and `speedY` with the Keyboard

+**READ:**
-The box isn't moving yet because we initialized `speedX` and `speedY` to `0` and, so far, have no way of changing those values.
+The box isn't moving yet because we initialized `speedX` and `speedY` to `0`.
 As long as `speedX` is `0`, the `gameItem` will not move along the x-axis.
 Same goes for `speedY` and the y-axis.

+When we press a key, we want the `gameItem` to move in that direction which we can accomplish by, for example, setting `speedX` to some positive number when the right arrow is pressed and setting to a negative value when the left arrow is pressed.
+Then, on the following `newFrame`, the position of `gameItem` will be recalculated based on the the code we wrote in TODO 4.

+**CODE:**
-Whenever we press a key, we want the `gameItem` to move in that direction.
-So, modify your `handleKeyDown` function such that when the `KEY.LEFT` key is pressed, the `speedX` is set to `-5`:
+Modify your `handleKeyDown` function such that when the `KEY.LEFT` key is pressed, the `speedX` is set to `-5`:

 ```js
 if (event.which === KEY.LEFT) {